KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 | in | Equals to any of the elements | Yes | "abc" in ("123", "345", "abc") |

-While performing their day-to-day tasks, Scholomance Hidden Enclave - DC2 employees send and receive emails.
+While performing their day-to-day tasks, DC2 employees send and receive emails.
 A record of each of these emails is stored in the **Email** table.

 > 🎯**Key Point – User Privacy and Metadata**: As you can imagine, some emails are highly sensitive.
 Instead of storing the entire contents of every email sent and received within the company in a database that can be easily accessed by security analysts, we only capture email metadata.